 If you’re a media professional needing more than what’s here, let us know.

-It connects you to your favourite brand and tells you all you ever wanted to know about it.
+It connects you with your favourite brands, and provides an interactive experience told by the brand themselves.
 Point the apps at participating packages and go for it.

-Well known wineries Debortoli, Provenance, Oakdene and Yalumba are all over the potential for this App as an interactive marketing tool that connects packaging with consumers.
+Well known wineries Debortoli, Provenance, Oakdene and Yalumba are using this App as an interactive marketing tool that connects packaging with consumers.

 Not like this.